-I am a graduate student in the Humanities at the University of Southern California, and a lot of what’s on here comes out of or feeds into my schoolwork and research.
+I am a graduate student in the Humanities and Social Sciences, and a lot of what’s on here comes out of or feeds into my schoolwork and research.
 This blog would fall into the “organize your thoughts” category, to flesh out ideas about elements in popular culture, East Asian cultures and societies, media, and the arts, and to provide links to these topics.

 It’s not a part of any collective or anything, and since I have a lot of schoolwork there’s unfortunately no update schedule either, but I appreciate any subscriptions.
 This blog is partner to Ideogrammatica, a more journal-oriented blog.
 Apologies for the increasing length of the posts here – being a grad student has severely skewed what I think of as a digestible piece of writing.
 Kudos to those who can sit through them (please, take frequent bathroom breaks and have snacks handy), even more kudos to those who comment – I do hope to get discussions going.